 Thirty-six units of coursework are required for the major subject, exclusive of dissertation research and the minor.
-Six (6) units of departmental seminar (CHEE 696A), 6 units of electives (which may include additional units of CHEE 900), 12 units of CHEE 900 and 18 units of dissertation (CHEE 920) will be used to satisfy Graduate College requirements for the PhD degree, as well as the core courses outlined below and 9-12 units of minor courses (depending on requirements of the minor department).
+Six\ (6) units of departmental seminar (CHEE 696A), six (6) units of electives (which may include additional units of CHEE 900), twelve (12) units of CHEE 900 and eighteen (18) units of dissertation (CHEE 920) will be used to satisfy Graduate College requirements for the PhD degree, as well as the core courses outlined below and nine to twelve (9-12) units of minor courses (depending on requirements of the minor department).